Roger Angell: Career

 In 1948, Angell was employed at Holiday Magazine, a travel magazine that featured literary writers.
 His earliest published works were pieces of short fiction and personal narratives, several of which were collected in The Stone Arbor and Other Stories (1960) and A Day in the Life of Roger Angell (1970).

 Angell first contributed to The New Yorker while serving in Hawaii as editor of an Air Force magazine; his short story titled "Three Ladies in the Morning" was published in March 1944.
 He became The New Yorker's fiction editor in the 1950s, occupying the same office as his mother, and continued to write for the magazine until 2020.
-"Longevity was actually quite low on his list of accomplishments", wrote his colleague, David Remnick.
+"Longevity was actually quite low on his list of accomplishments", wrote his colleague David Remnick.
 "He did as much to distinguish The New Yorker as anyone in the magazine's nearly century-long history.
 His prose and his editorial judgment left an imprint that's hard to overstate."

-He first wrote professionally about baseball in 1962, when William Shawn, editor of The New Yorker, had him travel to Florida to write about spring training.
-His first two baseball collections were The Summer Game (1972) and Five Seasons: A Baseball Companion (1977).
+He first wrote professionally about baseball in 1962, when New Yorker editor William Shawn had him travel to Florida to write about spring training.
+His career as a baseball writer coincided with the first season of the New York Mets.
+His style of baseball writing was inspired, he said, by John Updike's article on Ted Williams's farewell to fans at Fenway Park, "Hub Fans Bid Kid Adieu".
+Angell said "John had already supplied my tone, while also seeming to invite me to try for a good sentence now and then, down the line.”
+His first two baseball collections were The Summer Game (1972) and Five Seasons (1977).
+These were followed by Late Innings (1982) and Season Ticket: A Baseball Companion (1988).

 Angell has been called the "Poet Laureate of baseball" but he disliked the term.
 In a review of Once More Around the Park for the Journal of Sport History, Richard C. Crepeau wrote that "Gone for Good", Angell's essay on the career of Steve Blass, "may be the best piece that anyone has ever written on baseball or any other sport".
 Another essay of Angell's, "The Web of the Game", about the epic pitchers' duel between future major-league All-Stars (and eventual teammates) Ron Darling and Frank Viola in the 1981 NCAA baseball tournament, was called "perhaps the greatest baseball essay ever penned" by ESPN journalist Ryan McGee in 2021.
 Angell contributed commentary to the Ken Burns series Baseball, in 1994.